mtc-20/CheatSheets/opencv.md

 ### GUI
 Alternatively, if, like me, you don't like dealing with environments, then there is this amazing GUI package from [Amin Ahmadi][ctgui] which works on Windows 10!
+____
+## OBJECT TRACKING
+OpenCV has modules that allow tracking of objects.
+The computer vision models require that the object to be tracked be present in the first frame and it's bounding box be defined.
+The scripts and more details have been compiled in [this repo][objtrk]